Experienced Malpractice Attorneys Serving Victims of Cancer Misdiagnosis

 - Failure to properly follow up with a patient when cancer should have been suspected

 Contact Our Decisive Lawyers to Discuss Your Cancer Misdiagnosis Case

 Those who have a malignancy that is misinterpreted or missed entirely will not receive the proper, effective treatment they need.
 Even if the error is caught, the treatment may be delayed, allowing the disease to progress and ultimately reducing the patient’s overall chances of survival.
 In addition, patients who do not have a malignancy, but are who are diagnosed with a cancer they actually do not have, may endure harmful and unnecessary treatment.

-If you believe you have been injured because of a cancer misdiagnosis, get the help of an experienced, knowledgeable medical malpractice attorney.
+If you believe you have been injured because of a cancer misdiagnosis in CT, get the help of an experienced, knowledgeable medical malpractice attorney.
 Trying to resolve the issue yourself with a doctor, hospital, or insurance company without legal counsel could result in a settlement for far less than your case is actually worth.